navara99/resource-wall/README.md

 ^ users should be able to view all their own and all liked resources on one page ("My resources") ^ users should be able to register, log in, log out and update their profile

-### edit page (stretch)
-- edit url, description, title, categories

 ### home page
-- oembed / thum.io
-^ display all the resources
+- display all the resources
-^ users should be able to like any resource
+- users should be able to like any resource
-^ display screenshot/embed video/images uploaded by the user
+- display screenshot/embed video/images uploaded by the user
 - diplsay title, rating, number of likes, part of desciption, username

 ### login
-^ email, password
+- email, password
-- (stretch) verify email

 ### register
-^ email(unique), password , username(unique)
+- email(unique), password , username(unique)
-- (stretch: twice, included char and number, min length: 8)

 ### detail page of a single resource
-^ iframely (call the api everytimes an user open the page)
-- (stretch) owner can make resource public/private
+- owner can make resource public/private
-^ users should be able to comment on any resource (just comment) ^ users should be able to rate any resource (rating, plus comment) ^ users should be able to like any resource
+- users should be able to comment on any resource (just comment)
+- users should be able to rate any resource (rating, plus comment)
+- users should be able to like any resource

-### liked resources
+### my & liked resources
-^ users should be able to view all their own and all liked resources on one page ("My resources")
+- users should be able to view all their own and all liked resources on one page ("My resources")

+### user page
+- view username, bio, full name

 ### my page
-- (stretch) owner can change public/private for all resources ^ users should be able to update their profile (username, email, password[twice], profile picture)
+- users should be able to update their profile (username, email, password[twice], profile picture)

 ### new resource
-^ save an external URL along with a title and description (optional: upload image) ^ users should be able to categorize any resource under a topic
+- save an external URL along with a title and description
+- users should be able to categorize any resource under a topic

 ### header
-^ users should be able to search for already-saved resources created by any user
+- users should be able to search for already-saved resources created by any user
-- (stretch) search user
-- (stretch) search by catergory
-^ logout button / login link
+- logout button / login link
+- view resources by catergory

+## To do list

+- deploy the server
+- README.md
+- html in ejs (smaller files) (siu)
+- refactoring (siu)

+### responsive
+- hide nav bar

+### my & liked resources (Thar)
+- users can go to the details page when they click on the resource
+- owner can delete resource

+### edit page (stretch)
+- edit url, description, title, categories
+- owner can change public/private for all resources

+### home page
+- order reources by date

+### register
+- twice, included char and number, min length: 8

+### user page
+- view the user's resources

+### new resource
+- upload image

+### header
+- users should be able to search any user

 # LHL Node Skeleton